 AR metaverse is an AR part of metaverse representation, where you can view AR objects on the top of image of real world.
 Basic example of such AR metaverse is Pokemon Go app.
 You can use AR to view stand alone objects, or you can augment real world objects, buildings and places.

-If you interested in other AR products, you can take a look at this article also
+If you want to learn more, you can take a look at this article about AR products also